subtleseeker/theraPY/README.md

+TheraPY is developed in the hackathon Hack In The North 2019 by our team ChildrenOfTheForest.

 TheraPY creates self-automated music therapy sessions on the basis of pupil & iris tracking and speech-to-text user input by altering and changing music.
 It is being researched as a highly effective method in reducing stress and many other psychological conditions such as Autism, Alzheimer's, PTSD, etc.

 ## Motivation